ammar-tanwar/bloglearnbay/posts/nlp-and-deep-learning-for-data-scientists.md

-* Deep learning has had a substantial impact on the conceptual foundations of machine learning and artificial intelligence and has achieved significant practical success.
+* Deep learning has had a substantial impact on the conceptual foundations of Machine Learning and artificial intelligence and has achieved significant practical success.
 * They would demonstrate in this certain Deep Learning Generalization article that deep learning technology nowadays is a strong contender for increasing sensing abilities.

 ## The Model Card Toolkit for Easier Model Transparency Reporting

-Transparency in machine learning (ML) models is crucial in a range of sectors that affect people’s lives, including healthcare, personal finance, and implementation as well.
+Transparency in Machine Learning (ML) models is crucial in a range of sectors that affect people’s lives, including healthcare, personal finance, and implementation as well.
 It gets more difficult to convey the intended use cases and other information to consumers downstream whenever larger and also possibly more and more intricate deep learning models are developed.